Find out what we thought of TorGuard in our brief video review, or keep scrolling for a more detailed look at everything the provider offers.

-TorGuard is also available on Android, iOS, OS X, and Linux.
-It has custom apps for mobile devices.
+TorGuard is also available on Android, iOS, macOS, and Linux.
+It has custom apps for mobile devices and also offers extensions for Chrome and Firefox browsers.
 TorGuard VPN also sells flashed routers and has guides for flashing DD-WRT and Tomato routers with its software (for connecting with OpenVPN), along with Boxee routers (PPTP only).
 This is a great addition, and it is nice to see a pre-flashed router on sale.

-Unfortunately, there is no killswitch on Android.
-What's more; I did not encounter any DNS leaks when using the Android client and I TorGuard told me that the client includes DNS leak protection.
-Also excellent: Torguard has added Stunnel (obfuscated servers) to the Android client.
+Unfortunately, there is no kill-switch on Android.
+But we did not encounter any DNS leaks when using the Android client and TorGuard told us that the client includes DNS leak protection, which is good news and critical for protecting user privacy.
+Also excellent: TorGuard has added Stunnel (obfuscated servers) to the Android client.
 This allows people to conceal their VPN use from the ISP and lets them get around Firewalls in countries like China and Iran.

-Unfortunately, there is no killswitch on iOS.
-However, it does implement DNS leak protection.
+Unfortunately, there is no kill-switch on iOS either.
+However, it implements DNS leak protection.

 TorGuard is one of the only VPN providers that provides a VPN client app with a Graphic User Interface (GUI) for all distros of Linux.
 This makes TorGuard an excellent option for Linux users.